 In this article, we share best practices for running daily standup meetings, tips for avoiding common standup struggles, and templates and tools to help you build better standup habits on your team today.
 Let’s dive in.

 What is a standup meeting?

-Unfortunately, and commonly, only about 8% of leaders are good at aligning strategy with execution.
-This ends up creating an often-messy situation around priorities, where questions abound:
+The main reason we need standups is that, unfortunately – and commonly — only about 8% of leaders are good at aligning strategy with execution.
+This ends up creating a messy situation around priorities, where questions abound, such as:

-What does an effective standup meeting agenda look like?
+What does an effective standup meeting look like?